Sluice flow deflectors enhance fine gold recovery by reducing turbulence and ensuring uniform slurry distribution in high‑load operations

 Integrated Sluice‑Flow‑Deflectors for Optimized Gold Recovery in High‑Load, Pre‑Processed Slurries

-The is a simple, yet mechanically pivotal, box‑shaped insert that sits between the and the .
-By presenting a vertical wall that forces to spread laterally before entering the sluice, it eliminates direct , ensures , and throttles the volumetric flux that would otherwise create high‑velocity jets and wash‑out fine gold.
-When coupled with pre‑processed slurries—whether from liberation or a —this deflector guarantees that the sluice is fed at its optimal hydraulic loading, maximizes bed‑load stratification, and preserves the low‑velocity zones essential for and .
-Its simplicity, robustness, and scalability make it a must‑have component for any operating under variable feed rates or particle‑size regimes.
+The flow‑deflector is a simple, yet mechanically pivotal, box‑shaped insert that sits between the feeder and the sluice entrance.
+By presenting a vertical wall that forces incoming slurryto spread laterally before entering the sluice, it eliminates direct flushing of material onto the riffles, ensures uniform distribution across the entire sluice width, and throttles the volumetric flux that would otherwise create high‑velocity jets and wash‑out fine gold.
+When coupled with pre‑processed slurries—whether from SYOGM rock impact‑mill liberation or a dedicated external feeder—this deflector guarantees that the sluice is fed at its optimal hydraulic loading, maximizes bed‑load stratification, and preserves the low‑velocity zones essential for trapping both coarse nuggets and flour gold.
+Its simplicity, robustness, and scalability make it a must‑have component for any gravity‑concentrator operating under variable feed rates or particle‑size regimes.

 Technical Reasoning on Sluice Flow‑Deflectors